Yusha-Marie Sorzano

 Originally hailing from the Republic of Trinidad and Tobago, Yusha-Marie Sorzano is a relentless, dynamic performing artist, choreographer, educator and leader in the dance world.

-As a dancer, Ms. Sorzano is always hungry to stretch her artistic boundaries by working with new companies and choreographers.
-She has been attached to numerous nationally recognized organizations, including Complexions Contemporary Ballet, Alvin Ailey American Dance Theater, and L.A.
+As a dancer, Ms. Sorzano has always been hungry to stretch her artistic boundaries by working with new companies and choreographers.
+She has danced with numerous internationally recognized organizations, including Alvin Ailey American Dance Theater, Complexions Contemporary Ballet, Camille A. Brown & Dancers, and L.A.
 Dance Project.
 She has performed in principal roles with the Ailey company and in a wide variety of concert works, including works by noted choreographers Dianne McIntyre, Ulysses Dove, Maurice Béjart, Hofesh Shechter, Kyle Abraham, and Mauro Bigonzetti.
 Additionally, she has performed alongside recording artists, made film and television appearances, and danced in theater and opera.

 And do ask her about that silent Y.